crywink/crywink.github.io/_posts/2022-08-13-metatables-and-how-they-work.md

----
-layout: post
-title: Metatables, and how they work.
-excerpt_separator: <!--more-->
----

 I\'m active in several development help communities and have noticed that one of the most common struggles amongst new scripters is metatables.
 While initially they can be an odd concept to wrap your head around, they are actually quite simple.

 ### Basics